 Acetylcholine is a neurotransmitter your brain makes naturally to help learn and remember.
 Huperzine A, which comes from Chinese club moss, could boost acetylcholine by blocking an enzyme that would otherwise break it down, which is how other common Alzheimer’s medications work.
 Studies haven’t proven it to help yet, though.
 “Theoretically it could be true, but we’re not sure of the effects, and dosing of it is unclear,” says Dr. Masurkar.
 The supplement could mess with your digestive system and heart, so talk to your doctor before you take it.

 Are you getting enough of these essential vitamins your body needs?

 Your body naturally produces acetyl-L-carnitine to help turn fat into energy, and early in vitro rat studies sparked hope that the compound could protect brain neurons against Alzheimer’s.
 Clinical trials haven’t shown the same positive results for memory, though, so Dr. Masurkar says it probably isn’t worth your money.

 Here are 12 Alzheimer’s myths you need to stop believing.

 The body produces the steroid dehydroepiandrosterone (DHEA) for a range of functions, including being converted into sex hormones such as estrogen and testosterone.
 DHEA levels go down with age, so there have been some theories that boosting it with supplements could fight the effects of aging, including memory loss.
 The supplement did show promise in vitro and in animals, but randomized clinical trials in healthy older adults or those with cognitive impairments haven’t shown consistent memory benefits.

-Next, check out these everyday habits that reduce your risk of dementia.
+Now that you’ve heard the experts weigh in on the best vitamins for memory, check out these everyday habits that reduce your risk of dementia.